Proactive Immune Tolerance Induction in Chemotherapy for Gynecologic Cancer

 Participants will:

-- Undergo immune tolerance induction or standard treatment during the first three cycles of chemotherapy, after which all participants will continue the remaining cycles with standard treatment.
+* Undergo immune tolerance induction or standard treatment during the first three cycles of chemotherapy as randomized, after which all participants will continue the remaining cycles with standard treatment.

 - Detailed Description

 Proactive immune tolerance induction is applied using an automated infusion pump with a pre-programmed protocol.
-While it follows the same stepwise dosing scheme as conventional desensitization therapy, it is uniquely implemented in patients without a prior history of hypersensitivity reactions, aiming to prevent sensitization before it occurs.
+It follows the same stepwise dosing scheme as conventional desensitization therapy used in patients who have experienced hypersensitivity reactions before.
+However, it is uniquely performed in patients without a prior history of hypersensitivity reactions, aiming to prevent sensitization itself.

 Recruitment & Eligibility